 Careers in Santiago

-Prospective students may also be interested to know that Santiago’s strongest score in the Best Student Cities ranking is for employer activity, indicating that its graduates are well regarded by employers from within and beyond Chile.
+Prospective students may also be interested to know that Santiago has a strong score in the Best Student Cities ranking for employer activity, indicating that its graduates are well regarded by employers from within and beyond Chile.

 One of Latin America’s most prosperous countries, Chile offers great career prospects for fresh graduates, particularly in the service industry and in natural resource-based industries, such as mining, agriculture and forestry.